heiswayi/heiswayi.nrird.com/_posts/2016-04-20-creating-my-own-substitution-cipher-application.md

 ### Here's how I implemented my encoding method

-First, since this is a substitution cipher, so I have defined two my own dictionaries; one for encryption, another one for decryption.
+First, since this is a substitution cipher, so I have to define two my own dictionaries; one for encryption, another one for decryption.

 Encryption dictionary: